 4. Changes in breastfeeding routine or schedule

-If you usually breastfeed in a quiet place, chances are your baby will refuse to breastfeed in crowded areas.
+If you usually breastfeed in a quiet place, your baby will refuse to breastfeed in crowded areas.
 Likewise, if there is a long breastfeeding break.
 For example, when you need to go on a business trip abroad, your baby may become fussy after not breastfeeding for so long because they’ve gotten used to feeding on a milk bottle.

 5. Mama is stressed